For that very reason, we've gathered together our fertility team to share with you some helpful tips.

 "If you are needle-phobic or just hate blood tests, ask your doctor about our needle-free saliva test that replaces the daily blood work needed to monitor your treatment.
 Our scientists have discovered that hormone levels found in saliva (spit) correlates with the hormone levels in the blood.
 It’s pretty incredible!
 We are the only fertility center in the world to offer this type of testing to our patients."

-"In effort to support fertility patients who experience an unsuccessful IVF cycle or miscarriage, the psychologists at the Domar Center for Mind/Body Health offer a complementary session, where your insurance company will not be charged.
+"In effort to support fertility patients who experience an unsuccessful IVF cycle or miscarriage, the psychologists at Boston IVF's Wellness Center offer a complementary session, where your insurance company will not be charged.
 During this free 30 minute visit, you can share your feelings over the cycle outcome and learn coping tools and strategies to develop a plan to empower you to continue treatment."

 "If you are concerned with the chance of multiple births (twins, etc.), a single embryo transfer (eSET) is a technique that limits the number of embryos transferred during IVF.
 We encourage patients to consider it if they have high quality embryos.
 Remaining embryos can be frozen for later use.
 Frozen embryo transfers are now as successful as fresh transfers.
 Some research shows even higher success rates."